 - Illnesses and/or injuries that prevent a student from attending scheduled classes must be evaluated by the medical staff at Glennon Student Health Services AT THE TIME they are ill or injured.

-- When special medical conditions of a serious nature occur such as emergency room care, hospitalization etc. The provider may give class excuses to a student.
+- When special medical conditions of a serious nature occur such as emergency room care, hospitalization or surgery.
+The provider may give class excuses to a student.

-- The student must discuss missed classes, work, quizzes, and exams with the professor.
+- The student must discuss missed classes, work, quizzes, and exams with the instructor(s).

-- Glennon Health Services will NOT provide information to professors/instructors regarding your visit, diagnosis, or treatment.
+- Glennon Health Services will NOT provide information to instructors regarding your visit, diagnosis, or treatment.